TO THE OFFICIAL WEBSITE

 2012 saw the festival turn a corner… We are no longer holding a harmonica contest, for which there had been fewer contestants each year for some time.
 Instead, we are featuring great harmonica players and other fine musicians in multiple performances, as well as the ever-popular “Crowd Pleaser” competition, on the outdoor stage.

-We thank you for the feedback we heard from you since our “re-envisioning” – and we incorporated many of your suggestions in 2013.
+We thank you for the feedback we heard from you since our “re-envisioning” – and we incorporated many of your suggestions in 2013 and 2014.
 For instance, you said you wanted more harmonica music… and we were glad to comply!
 We added harmonica jams onstage for all players, special performances by favorite harmonica players and harmonica-featuring bands, a full spectrum of harmonica lessons by superb professionals, and a “Masters at Play” performance treat showcasing the skills of some great pocket harp players.
 We also added a Crowd Pleaser Contest segment just for the Youth. …All of which was fantastic!

 Thanks again for the feedback, and keep it coming – we like hearing from you.
 Also, if you know you will be here for the upcoming festival and are willing to help, we love and greatly appreciate having volunteers!
 Just let us know you are interested and what your plans are for visiting.